rinvyssondev/weather-forecasting/README.md

-##Trabalho para a faculdade - UFAL
+## - Trabalho para a faculdade - UFAL

 - Weather Forecasting System: A software with classes for locations, forecasts, and weather data, providing weather predictions and data analysis.